Brilliant Ideas! Companion Planting!

 Here’s what I did!

 Like Pamela, I have a mature lilac in my front yard.
-I’ve planted Annabelle hydrangea next to the lilac because I wanted summer blooms and I really like hydrangeas.
-It took about 3 years for the Annabelle hydrangea to get their roots established.
-For the first couple of growing seasons, I only had small foliage and no blooms.
+I’ve planted Annabelle hydrangea next to the lilac because I wanted summer blooms, and I really like hydrangeas.
+The Annabelle hydrangea took about three years to establish their roots.
+I only had small foliage and no flowers for the first couple of growing seasons.
 But I didn’t give up!
-I kept giving the hydrangeas extra water and in the third summer, I was rewarded with blooms.
-Just a side note, Annabelle hydrangea only need a little bit of fertilizer in the spring.
-Not much.
-Overfeeding Annabelle’s will produce weak stems, excessive leafy growth, and little or no flowers.
-You only need about 4 tablespoons per 4 square feet for Annabelle plantings.
-Hydrangea naturally require a lot of water, especially in a sunny location, so you may find you need to water Annabelle’s daily.
+I kept giving the hydrangeas extra water, and in the third summer, I was rewarded with blooms.
+As a side note, Annabelle hydrangea needs little or no fertilizer in the spring.
+Overfeeding Annabelle will produce weak stems, excessive leaf growth, and little or no flowers.
+You only need about four tablespoons per 4 square feet for Annabelle plantings.
+Hydrangea naturally requires a lot of water, especially in a sunny location, so you may need to water Annabelle’s daily.

-Yes, you can plant peony in the lilac plot.
-I have planted pretty pink lacey peony in the same garden as my mature lilac.
-I did have to cut through a few of the fine lilac roots to plant the peony, however they both seem happy.
-Peony aren’t too fussy.
-They like full sun, shelter from strong winds, and they don’t like to be planted to deeply.
-When planting container grown peony, make sure the roots are placed at the same level as in the pot, when placed in the ground.
-If you bury peony roots too deep, you will have tons of foliage, but no blooms.
+Yes, you can plant a peony in the lilac plot.
+I have grown pretty pink lacey peony in the same garden as my mature lilac.
+I did have to cut through a few of the fine lilac roots to plant the peony; however, they both seemed happy.
+Peonies aren’t too fussy.
+They like full sun and shelter from strong winds and don’t want to be planted too deeply.
+When planting container-grown peonies, make sure the roots are placed at the same level as in the pot when placed in the ground.
+If you bury peony roots too deep, you will have tons of foliage but no blooms.

 Pink peony after the rain